mh-yan/evo_cppn_material/README.md

 # Populating cellular metamaterials on the extrema of attainable elasticity through neuroevolution

 ## Project Overview
-This project is the code of the paper "Populating cellular metamaterials on the extrema of attainable elasticity through neuroevolution"
+This project is the code of the paper "Populating cellular metamaterials on the extrema of attainable elasticity through neuroevolution", using [neat-python](https://neat-python.readthedocs.io/en/latest/) as a basic module.
 ## Paper Information
 **Title**: Populating cellular metamaterials on the extrema of attainable elasticity through neuroevolution
 **Authors**: Maohua Yan , Ruicheng Wang , Ke Liu*